-I'm grateful you are here.
-This page is a large step toward the realization of my lifelong goal to become a published author.
+Thank you for visiting my page.
+I'm grateful you're here.
+This blog is a large first step toward the realization of my lifelong goal to become a published author.
 That goal grows nearer by the day!
 Here you'll find several creative outlets I enjoy; writing, drawing, music, books, and the occasional rant.
-I have several stories outlined and at various stages...
+I have several...
 Continue Reading →

 I've always loved Peter Gabriel's song, San Jacinto.
 The lyrics rolled around in my head long enough to create a short story based on the Apache ceremony he refers to in the song.
 This is in no way accurate to any Apache ceremony.
 It's just my interpretation of what the lyrics conjured up for me.
 Enjoy!